leeool/chatbot/README.md

 Minimalist chatbot with React and Typescript.

-Fell free to contribute in this project.
+Feel free to contribute in this project.

 ## Dependencies